Website Design & Development – How to make websites work on many levels.

 Six months later you need new locks on the doors of your office.
 There’s valuable stuff in there, so you find yourself searching, once again, for a locksmith.
 But this time you have a completely different set of needs and expectations.

 Same search terms.
 Same exact unique visitor.
 Different context.
 Different search criteria.
 Different emotion.
 Different behavior.
 So in that case, the locksmith’s website needs to work on another level.
 What served the purpose in an emergency doesn’t work for a more thoughtful purchase.
+It requires a little different website design.

 The first impression level.